This is the official website for information about ISO 25964, hosted by NISO, the TC46/SC9 Secretariat.

 To ensure a good fit between the recommendations of these complementary standards, the teams responsible for them have maintained contact throughout.
 The respective data models are not identical, because ISO 25964 must provide for the need of all sorts of thesauri (whether for Web use or for other applications) while SKOS must provide for all sorts of KOS (including classification schemes and many others that do not comply with ISO25964).
 Despite the differences, however, there is good alignment, making it possible to develop a set of correspondences between components of the data models.
 Where the basic SKOS data model lacks a construct that corresponds to a feature of the ISO 25964 model, the SKOS-XL model has been used, supplemented by additional proposals where necessary.
 Care has been taken to avoid any incompatibility with another ongoing project to align SKOS with MADS .

-As well as the correspondence table, which can now be downloaded for use, the community is hoping to develop an RDF schema that provides a machine-readable version for these mappings as well as for the elements from the ISO 25964 model that could not be directly mapped.
+Based on the documented correspondence table, an RDF schema that provides a machine-readable version for these mappings as well as for the elements from the ISO 25964 model is available on http://purl.org/iso25964/skos-thes.